kfpgk/libcpptest/README.md

 By doing this, the written unit test will run inside a sandbox directory which gets cleaned up automatically after the test is finished.

+Any uncaught exception inside one of the overriden methods will lead to a <b>Fail</b> result of the test.
+If no exception occurs, the test is considered <b>Pass</b>.
+For consistent logging, throw an instance of `libcpptest::exception::Fail` in `evaluate()` if result did not match expectation.

 <a id="single-test-case-object"></a>
 #### Single test case object